brianbutler08/Pewlett-Hackard-Analysis/README.md

 # Summary

+## Primary Questions

+After our analysis, we were asked to answer two primary questions.

-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+1. How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-A lot.
-See above
+The wave of potential retirements facing the company is massive.
+Baby Boomers make up a significant proportion of their workforce and there will be significant business consequences if their absences are not adequately planned for.
+Even if retirements are spread out over severla years, replacing more than 72,000 experienced, senior personel will be a major challenege.
+Addionally, it is unclear whether there are enough existing junior employees already at PH to step into those roles.
+Getting the balance of internal promotion and external recruitment correct will be crucial.

-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+2. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-Based on the criteria given, no way.
-Expand the criteria.

-Use a wider age range AND target senior staff
+In short, no. Mentorships are successful when the mentor has strong and meaningful relationships with those that they are working with.
+It is unrealistic for a mere 1,500 individuals to effectively mentor the *enormous* number of personnel stepping up into those roles.
+Each mentor would be working with many, many junior employees and there would not be enough hours in the day to remotely prepare them for their future roles.

+## Additional Queries

+After conducting this analysis, I have a recommendation for two additional queries that would help to shed light on the situation.
+These queries answer two key questions:

+1. Are there enough junior staff employees to replace the retiring senior staff employees?
+Our original query looked at a five year range of potential retirement, finding a large number of Senior Engineers and Senior Staff